azureblaze/lockjaw/src/module_attributes/qualified.md

-Designates a [qualifier](crate::qualifier) to the return type, so they can be seperated bindings of the same type.
+Designates a [qualifier](crate::qualifier) to the return type, so there can be seperated bindings of the same type.

 ```